leea2023/DraftingAssistanceTracker/README.md

 This summarizes the status of Andrew Lee's ongoing projects focused on automating repetitive drafting tasks.

 All work is completed on my own time.
-This is not economical; the amount of time i spend on this is much larger than the time I save.
-This is primarily a passion project, i just like automating things.
+Primarily a passion project; the amount of time i spend on this is much larger than the time I save

 ---